Mumbai-Pune-Mumbai: Cast

+Mr. Pune and Ms. Mumbai's names are later revealed to be "Gautam Shekhar Pradhan" and "Gauri Ashok Deshpande", respectively, in the first sequel, Mumbai-Pune-Mumbai 2 (2015).

 Production

 The shooting of the film is done at various locations in Pune and around.
-Popular tourist attractions like Tulshi Baug, Mahatma Phule Mandai, Saras Baug, Sinhagad Fort, Dagadusheth Halwai Ganapati Temple, Pune Railway Station and various streets like Z Bridge, JM (Jangli Maharaj) road, City Pride Kothrud, Necklace road Pashan, in Pune are seen in the film.
-Another interesting fact is that in the entire film Swapnil and Mukta wear the same costume.
-There are no different costumes as it is the story of a day in the life of "Mumbai" (i.e. Mukta) and "Pune" (i.e. Swapnil).
-Swapnil Joshi later in an interview said that Mumbai Pune Mumbai (Part 1) was a romantic movie but had no characteristics of a classical romantic film.
+Popular tourist attractions like Tulshibaug, Mahatma Phule Mandai, Sarasbaug, Sinhagad Fort, Dagadusheth Halwai Ganapati Temple, Pune Railway Station, and various streets like Z Bridge, JM (Jangli Maharaj) road, City Pride Kothrud, and Necklace road Pashan in Pune are witnessed in the film.
+Another interesting fact is that in the complete film, Joshi and Barve exceptionally wear the same costume.
+There are no different costumes as it is the story of a day in the life of "Ms. Mumbai" (i.e. Barve) and "Mr. Pune" (i.e. Joshi).
+Later, Joshi stated in an interview that although Mumbai-Pune-Mumbai was a romantic film, it had no characteristics of a classical romantic film.